kkent030315/evil-mhyprot-cli/README.md

 - Read/Write any kernel memory with privilege of kernel
 - Read/Write any user memory with privilege of kernel
-- All operations are executed as kernel level privileage by the vulnerable driver
+- All operations are executed as kernel level privilege by the vulnerable driver

 Also:

-- Administrator privileage only needed if the service is not yet running
+- Administrator privilege only needed if the service is not yet running
-- Therefore we can execute commands above as the normal user (w/o administrator privileage)
+- Therefore we can execute commands above as the normal user (w/o administrator privilege)

 ---